DevelopmentalImagingMCRI/mantis/installation/index.md

 Note - some of the build tools issue complaints about path lengths, so carry out the build somewhere near the top of the drive and move it to the spm/toolbox folder later.

+All the following commands are executed from the MSYS2 shell.

 Fetch mantis (as per linux etc):

 ``` bash